aspiringsecurity/Web3CADTools/README.md

 Web3 CAD tools's normal interface is split into five sections:

-Toolbox, containing the various basic tools (see below) and application controls (undo, save, new, print) Canvas, where the images are drawn and edited
+- Toolbox, containing the various basic tools (see below) and application controls (undo, save, new, print)

+- Canvas, where the images are drawn and edited

-Color palette, where colors can be chosen (when applicable to the current tool) Selector, providing various selectable objects (e.g., brushes, fonts or sub-tools, depending on the current tool) Information area, where instructions, tips and encouragement are provided
+- Color palette, where colors can be chosen (when applicable to the current tool)

+- Selector, providing various selectable objects (e.g., brushes, fonts or sub-tools, depending on the current tool)

+- Information area, where instructions, tips and encouragement are provided

 Design experiments to try using FIL CAD

-- Add stamps and pictures
+- Add stamps and pictures;

+- Import images from IPFS and upload images as NFTs to IPFS via NFT.Storage

+-  Add notes using pencil and save them to RDBMS using Tableland

+-  Encrypt design assets using Lit protocol.